Cadair/giles/README.md

 To use Giles, go to https://github.com/apps/giles and add the app to your repositories.

-Then follow the instructions below on how to configure the
+Then follow the instructions below on how to configure Giles.

 ## Configuration